- E-Verify requirements vary widely by state, with many now mandating its use for private employers.

 - Prompt notification of employees regarding verification issues

-States with Mandatory E-Verify for Private Employers
+States with E-Verify Requirements

 Alabama